 The show goes on all summer

 Daylilies have been bred to bloom at different times and some even rebloom, meaning they send up more than one flush of flowers during the season.
-With a little planning you can have a daylily flower show that lasts all summer.

 They are hardy plants